 How do you stop a dog from digging under the fence?

 There are four steps to take here.
 First, consult your vet to make sure there aren’t any medical issues causing the digging, as it can sometimes be a nesting sign indicating pregnancy or other medical conditions.
-Second, address any psychological issues your dog might have, be it anxiety, depression, or something else.
-Third, look into dog training to prevent the behavior.
+Second, address any psychological issues your furry friend might have, be it anxiety, depression, or something else.
+Third, look into dog training to control dog digging behavior.
 Fourth and finally, make physical alterations to the yard as described in the previous paragraphs.

 What can I put on the bottom of my fence to keep my dog in?